Dysport® has many different uses,

 This is especially true of the lines of the forehead and between the eyebrows.
 Other lines, such as crow’s feet, may make us appear older than our chronological age.
 Botox® and Dysport are used to block the nerve impulses that tell those muscles to move, revealing a fresh, healthy look.
 Dysport is used to treat wrinkles that are found when you make facial expressions, giving you a younger, natural-looking face!

-At Sonata, we are committed to offering you the most accurate, most complete and most medically-sound treatment plan.
+At Sonata, we are committed to offering you the most accurate, most complete and the most medically-sound treatment plan.
 We use state-of-the-art technology, like the VISIA Skin Analysis system, to give you your most relevant skin care plan.
 It is all a part of our commitment to exceptional service, results, and treatment.
 At Sonata, you get next level care and next level treatments.

 There are recent amazing studies showing that Neuromodulators can actually make you happy!